artsy/README/RFCs/on-call-incident-review.md

 The process is largely the same as it currently stands with the following changes:

 - One on-call engineer is selected (randomly) to prepare for and facilitate the meeting
+  - > Note that the speaker's (engineer(s) who responded to the incident under review) role remains the same: walk the timeline, present the postmortem, perform analysis and track action items.
 - A more [streamlined playbook](https://www.notion.so/artsy/Incident-Review-Facilitation-Template-on-call-edition-195fbb6853ff423197a2ed9dd72fee45)🔒 (on-call edition) is used
 - The playbook is [embedded](https://artsy.slack.com/archives/CE6URL06M/p1677690883019989?thread_ts=1677690844.434719&cid=CE6URL06M)🔒 into each row of the [Incident Review Schedule](https://www.notion.so/artsy/Incident-Reviews-725052225efc49e78532b13e166ba3c7)🔒
 - A reminder is posted in #dev channel instead of #product-velocity